tamircher/sdarot-py/README.md

 Default Output is set in the configuration.py and will be set to an "output" folder in the project root

-Use "gs" code to download multiple series with all seasons and episodes using series selection menu based on your search term use space to select the series and enter to start the download
+Use "-i" code to bring interactive wizard to download multiple series with all seasons and episodes using series selection menu based on your search term use space to select the series and enter to start the download
 ```
 (venv) python main.py -gs "west"